New Forest commoner: Common pasture

 The principle of levancy and couchancy applies generally to the right of pasture.
 Commoners must have backup land, outside the Forest, to accommodate these depastured animals when necessary, for example during a foot-and-mouth disease epidemic.
 Rights to graze ponies and cattle are thus not for a fixed number of animals, as is often the case on other commons.
 Instead a "marking fee" is paid for each animal each year by the owner.
-The marked animal's tail is trimmed by the local agister (verderers' official), with each of the four or five forest agisters using a different trimming pattern.
+The marked animal's tail is trimmed by the local agister, with each of the four or five forest agisters using a different trimming pattern.
 Ponies are branded with the owner's brand mark; cattle may be branded, or nowadays may have the brand mark on an ear tag.
 Grazing of commoners' ponies and cattle is an essential part of the management of the forest, helping to maintain the heathland, bog, grassland and wood-pasture habitats and their associated wildlife.